“To Run Is To Return”: Even Caretakers Need Care

 HER is launching with two powerful episodes:

-According to Anita Eboigbe, COO of Big Cabal Media and Executive Producer of the series, HER is not about representation but about reframing power.
-According to Eboigbe;
+Anita Eboigbe, COO of Big Cabal Media and Executive Producer of the series, notes that HER is not about representation but about reframing power.
+She said;

 “Zikoko has been covering the stories of diverse women for years on text and social formats and we thought to take it a step further with a docuseries so audiences can visualise these stories.
 We want viewers to see themselves in these women.
 To feel inspired, challenged, and affirmed.
 These are stories about navigating gender, class, faith, family and career in a society that often undermines women’s agency.
 HER: The docuseries is a love letter to the many ways Nigerian women show up and show out.”